-The Poisson structure on the mirror comes from the natural Poisson structure on the classical phase spaces of Chern-Simons theory.
+The Poisson structure on the mirror comes from the natural Poisson structure on the classical phase space of Chern--Simons theory.
 It is then natural to think that a quantization of the mirror should be obtained from quantization of Chern-Simons theory.
-Quantization of the torus of flat connections gives a quantum torus and higher genus worldsheet instantons corrections to quantum Chern-Simons theory imply that these quantum tori should be glued together in a non-trivial way.
-We recover the main construction of the present paper: gluing quantum tori together using higher genus curve counts in the gluing functions.
+Quantization of the torus of flat connections gives a quantum torus and higher-genus worldsheet instantons corrections to quantum Chern-Simons theory imply that these quantum tori should be glued together in a non-trivial way.
+We recover the main construction of the present paper: gluing quantum tori together using higher-genus curve counts in the gluing functions.
 The fact that we have been able to give a rigorous version of this construction should be viewed as a highly non-trivial mathematical check of the above string-theoretic expectations.